dehlen/Capture/README.md

 alt="Capture Screen Video" width="480" border="10" /></a>

 ## Caveats
-- You can only select an open window.
-The selected recording frame is not resizable. [👨‍💻 not released yet]
-- Stopping a recording is not possible via a menu item [👨‍💻 not released yet]
 - Currently only GIF export is allowed
 - There is no way to specify audio sources